opensearch-project/documentation-website/_security-analytics/api-tools/correlation-eng.md

 # Correlation engine APIs

-Correlation engine APIs allow you to create new correlation rules, view findings and correlations within a certain span of time, and perform other tasks.
+Correlation engine APIs allow you to create new correlation rules, view findings and correlations within a certain time window, and perform other tasks.

 ## Create correlation rules between log types